-You have an amazing idea for a website or an app, but you are a not a trained app developer.
-You are really motivated about the idea so now you look around and talk to your friends with an IT background.
+Here’s a typical scenario: you are an individual or a business that has an amazing idea for a website or an app, but you are a not a trained app developer.
+You are really motivated about the idea so you begin to look around and talk to your friends with an IT background.

-Luckily someone recommends a software developer or a local IT company that might do the job.
-Before making any decisions you should always ask yourself -
+Chances are someone you know is going to recommend a software developer or a local IT company that might do the job.

 AM I WORKING WITH A TECHNOLOGY PARTNER OR JUST A DEVELOPER.